leogx9r/ryzen_smu/README.md

 - The last values that were written to it before an SMU request was initiated
 - The responses from the SMU after a request was completed

-Values read are output as a hexadecimal string consisting of 24 bytes (48 hex string encoded) representing arguments 1-6.

-Values written to this file must be in binary (little-endian) format and written ordered in the same way, 1-6.
+Note: All values sent to and read from this file must be in 6x 32-bit words encoded in little-endian order, arguments numbered from 1 to 6.

 #### `/sys/kernel/ryzen_smu_drv/smn`